kkew3/tabulate/README.md

   -S, --strict          to enable strict mode, where wrapped lines exceeding
                         the WIDTHs that will ruin the table layout are forbidden
+  -d DELIMITER, --delimiter DELIMITER
+                        the column delimiter in input data, default to <TAB>
 ```

 Installation